infinite-table/infinite-react/README.md

 ### Testing in development

-If you want to run the tests in dev mode, to get feedback sooner, you need to run the following:
+If you want to run the tests in dev mode, to get feedback sooner, you need to run the following (in the [source/examples folder](./source/examples)):

  * `npm run dev` - to run the nextjs app in development, on port `3000`
  * `npm run test:watch` to run jest on changed files - optionally add a test path pattern like `npm run test:watch -- --testPathPattern=x/y/z`